 Meadows and grasslands are essential habitats for the birds and insects that pollinate our plants and for sun-loving flowering annuals and perennials.

-Areas that are 10 acres or larger provide habitat for many field-nesting bird species.
-Such large open areas are rare in Massachusetts because of development and the conversion of past farmland to forests.
-As a result, scientists consider field-nesting bird species such as bobolinks, upland sandpipers, and eastern meadowlarks to be imperiled.
+- Areas that are 10 acres or larger provide habitat for many field-nesting bird species.
+Because such large open areas are rare in Massachusetts, scientists consider field-nesting bird species such as bobolinks, upland sandpipers, and eastern meadowlarks to be imperiled.

 Field management is similar for small and large fields, as both require mowing to prevent woody plants from becoming established.
 To promote bird and pollinator habitat, mowing should be completed before May 15 or after August 15.
 (If you have flowering plants in bloom in mid-August, please delay mowing until later in the fall.)